timocov/dts-bundle-generator/README.md

   --disable-symlinks-following  (EXPERIMENTAL) Disables resolving of symlinks to the original path.
                                 See https://github.com/timocov/dts-bundle-generator/issues/39 for
-                                more information                          [boolean] [default: false] --config                      File path to the generator config file --version                     Show version number                                        [boolean]
+                                more information                          [boolean] [default: false] --config                      File path to the generator config file                      [string] --version                     Show version number                                        [boolean]
 ```